 Once the payment goes through, the attacker closes the bank account, erases evidence of any presence, and walks away with the client's money.
 Unfortunately, a single financial redirection attack can cause irreparable damage to a firm’s finances and reputation.

 Accelerate your cybersecurity mastery.

 Download our handpicked collection of cybersecurity resources and start strengthening your company’s cyber defence.

 3. Ransomware attacks

-Ransomware, a form of malware that encrypts important files and information, may also begin with a malicious email.
-Or the cyber criminal might exploit a vulnerability, such as an outdated operating system, to gain entry and launch the malware.
+Ransomware, a form of malware that encrypts important files and information, may begin with a malicious email or website download.
+Or the cybercriminal might exploit a vulnerability, such as an outdated operating system, to gain entry and launch the malware.

 Both outcomes can be devastating.
 Since most lawyers bill by the hour, losing access to critical case files will cause immediate financial damage.
-And, because you work with confidential information daily, having it publicly exposed could crush client trust and potentially lead to a lawsuit.
+And, because you work with confidential information daily, publicly exposing it could crush client trust and potentially lead to a lawsuit.

 Backing up data in the cloud is an important precautionary step—but it’s not a guarantee.
 What’s worse, paying the ransom also doesn’t mean you’ll get your assets back.
 The attacker may still delete or publish files after receiving their money.

 The nature of their work means lawyers often hold national secrets, intellectual property, or other private data.
 This makes the legal industry a unique target for nation-state attacks launched by foreign governments (or, similarly, state-sponsored attacks carried out by cybercriminal groups).